OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Breadboard-Dock.md

 <!-- // explanation of the breadboard header, have photos of plugging it into a breadboard -->

 The breadboard header is the part that connects the Dock to your breadboard.

-Position the Dock in the middle of the breadboard and line up the pins so that they land on each side of the slot in the middle.
-Fully insert the Dock into the breadboard as shown below.
+Breadboards have a slot in the middle that divides them in left and right halves.
+Position the Dock's pins along the length of the slot and line up the pins so that they land on each side of the breadboard.

+**IMPORTANT: Make sure the pins are separated by the slot before connecting to power, or they will be short-circuited!
+Otherwise this WILL damage your Omega and Breadboard Dock!**

+Fully insert the Dock so that all of the breadboard header's pins fit into the breadboard as shown below.

 ![connect-to-breadboard-1](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Hardware-Overview/img/breadboard-dock-mounted-1.jpg)

 ![connect-to-breadboard-2](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Hardware-Overview/img/breadboard-dock-mounted-2.jpg)

-**IMPORTANT: Make sure the pins are separated by the slot before connecting to power, or they will be short-circuited!
-This will damage your Omega and Breadboard Dock!**

 <!-- TODO: ##### Detailed Pinout diagram -->